-If you want more coverage for any of these categories, you should look at extending coverage on a specific category or schedule items over $5,000 (like an engagement ring or expensive jewelry).
+If you want more coverage for any of these categories, you should look at extending coverage on a specific group or schedule items over $5,000 (like an engagement ring or expensive jewelry).
 If you have fine art in your house destroyed by a fire, you may find yourself with one less Picasso on the other side.

 When scheduling high-value items, the insurance company will ask for receipts or a recent appraisal before insuring the item if it is over $10,000.

 Always ask if your personal property is covered at actual cash value (ACV) or replacement cost.
 At Young Alfred, we always quote home insurance policies with Personal Property Replacement Cost included.
-In short, you should always be insuring your belongings at replacement cost.
+In short, you should still be insuring your belongings at replacement cost.